Lage raho Anna Bhai

 In corruption charges were raised by Hazare against four NCP ministers of the Congress-NCP government.
 He started his fast unto death on August .
 He ended his fast on August after then chief minister Sushil Kumar Shinde formed a one-man commission headed by the retired justice P. B. Sawant to probe his charges.
 The P. B. Sawant commission report, submitted on February , indicted Sureshdada Jain, Nawab Malik, and Padmasinh Patil.
 The report exonerated Vijaykumar Gavit.
 Suresh Jain and Nawab Malik resigned from the cabinet in March .

-Three trusts headed by Anna Hazare were also indicted in the P. B. Sawant commission report.
-Indian Rupee symbol.svg, (US$,) spent by the Hind Swaraj Trust for Anna Hazare's birthday celebrations was concluded by the commission as illegal and amounting to a corrupt practice,[] though Abhay Firodia, an industrialist subsequently donated Indian Rupee symbol.svg, (US$,) to the trust for that purpose.The setting apart of acres of its land by the trust in favour of the Zilla Parishad without obtaining permission from the charity commissioner was concluded as a case of maladministration.
-The commission also concluded that the maintenance of accounts of the Bhrashtachar Virodhi Janandolan Trust after November had not been according to the rules and Indian Rupee symbol.svg, (US$,) spent by the Sant Yadavbaba Shikshan Prasarak Mandal Trust for renovating a temple was in contravention to its object of imparting secular education.[]
+Three trusts headed by Anna Hazare were also indicted in the P. B. Sawant commission report. , (US$,) spent by the Hind Swaraj Trust for Anna Hazare's birthday celebrations was concluded by the commission as illegal and amounting to a corrupt practice,[] though Abhay Firodia, an industrialist subsequently donated , (US$,) to the trust for that purpose.The setting apart of acres of its land by the trust in favour of the Zilla Parishad without obtaining permission from the charity commissioner was concluded as a case of maladministration.
+The commission also concluded that the maintenance of accounts of the Bhrashtachar Virodhi Janandolan Trust after November had not been according to the rules and , (US$,) spent by the Sant Yadavbaba Shikshan Prasarak Mandal Trust for renovating a temple was in contravention to its object of imparting secular education.[]

 Right to Information movement